nqpz/indirectassassin/README.txt

 Some items are good for the professors, some are bad.
 None of them affect you.

-If a professor picks up a green bee, he dies instantly.
+If a professor enters a tile with a green bee, he dies instantly.

-If a professor picks up a toilet, he doesn't move for 5 turns.
+If a professor enters a tile with a toilet, he doesn't move for 5 turns.

-If a professor picks up a yellow bat, he becomes a zombie soldier for 4 turns.
+If a professor enters a tile with a yellow bat, he becomes a zombie soldier for 4 turns.

 If a professor is a zombie soldier, he will kill not only you, but also other professors (if he sees them).